ygfalcon/Solsniper-zero/README.md

   mempool entropy and conviction velocity.
 Trades when divergence aligns with a known profitable manifold.
 - **FractalAgent** — matches ROI fractal patterns using wavelet fingerprints.
+- **AlienCipherAgent** — decodes chaotic patterns from alien glyphs using the dataset `datasets/alien_glyphs.npz`.
+Tune `cipher_history` for how many past glyph sequences to analyze and `glyph_variance` to control pattern noise.
 - **PortfolioAgent** — maintains per-token allocation using `max_allocation` and buys small amounts when idle with `buy_risk`.
 - **PortfolioOptimizer** — adjusts positions using mean-variance analysis and risk metrics.
  - **CrossDEXRebalancer** — distributes trades across venues according to order-book depth, measured latency and per‑venue fees.
 It asks `PortfolioOptimizer` for base actions,